rohan-varma/rohan-varma.github.io/about.md

 ---

 Hi!
 I'm Rohan.
-I graduated with a BS in Computer Science from UCLA, and work as a software engineer.
-I'm originally from San Jose, California.
+I'm a research engineer in New York City currently at [Meta AI](https://ai.facebook.com/people/rohan-varma).
+Previously, I graduated with a BS in Computer Science from UCLA.
+I grew up in San Jose, California.

 ### Work

-I currently work at [Facebook AI](http://ai.facebook.com/) on enabling large-scale distributed training within the [PyTorch](https://pytorch.org/) framework.
+I currently work at [Meta AI](http://ai.facebook.com/) on enabling large-scale distributed training within the [PyTorch](https://pytorch.org/) framework.
 You can find more about my research interests [at this link](https://ai.facebook.com/people/rohan-varma)

 Previously, I've worked on building mortgage lending products at [Blend](https://blend.com), risk models at [Affirm](https://affirm.com), and messaging applications for sports teams at [Hudl](https://hudl.com).